ArthurDyevre/oTree-Dialogue-Experiment/README.md

 <br/>
 <br/>

-# 2. Experimental Protocol Application: oTree Setup
+# 2. Installation and Deployment of oTree

 <br/>